-Eccentric glenoid wear is in the vicinity of an unbalanced joint due to rotator cuff tear, defective union of the tuberosity or malposition of the component.
+Abnormal glenoid wear is in the vicinity of an unstable joint due to rotator cuff tear, the defective union of the tuberosity, or malposition of the component.

 Commonly, the superior glenoid is used with posterosuperior cuff deficiency and proximal humeral migration.
 In a study of unsatisfactory hemiarthroplasty, 60% was attributable to glenoid arthritis.

-The revision of the total shoulder arthroplasty has a less optimal result than the primary shoulder total arthroplasty for arthritis with more rigidity, higher rate of reoperation and more than 40% were considered unsatisfactory.
+The revision of the total shoulder arthroplasty has a less optimal result than the primary shoulder total arthroplasty for arthritis with more rigidity, a higher rate of reoperation, and more than 40% were considered unsatisfactory.

 The success rates for revision of hemiarthroplasty due to fracture in total shoulder arthroplasty for glenoid arthritis are approximately 75%.

-In situations with instability or subluxation with a significantly worn B2 vertebrae, conversion to inverse replacement may have more predictable results than conversion to total shoulder arthroplasty with an attempt at bone and soft tissue balance.
+In situations with instability or subluxation with significantly worn B2 vertebrae, conversion to inverse replacement may have more predictable results than total shoulder arthroplasty with an attempt at the bone and soft-tissue balance.

 The failure of the hemiarthroplasty due to instability or the need for a revision of the stem has worse results when it is managed with the conversion to total shoulder arthroplasty than those with concentric glenoid arthritis converted into a rejuvenation of the glenoid component.

-During the revision of a failed hemiarthroplasty for total shoulder arthroplasty with eccentric glenoid wear, the balance of soft tissues is extremely difficult since the tissue planes have scars and are less compliant.
+During the revision of a failed hemiarthroplasty for total shoulder arthroplasty with eccentric glenoid wear, the balance of soft tissues is tricky since the tissue planes have scars and are less compliant.

-Often, reverse replacement may be the only successful option with chronic instability of a failed hemiarthroplasty.
+Often, reverse replacement may be the only successful option with the chronic instability of a failed hemiarthroplasty.

-Some surgeons are even recommending primary inverse replacement in the context of a glenoid B2 in arthritis of osteoarthritis due to the concern of a recurrent posterior subluxation after a total shoulder arthroplasty.
+Some surgeons recommend primary inverse replacement in the context of a glenoid B2 in arthritis or osteoarthritis due to the concern of a recurrent posterior subluxation after total shoulder arthroplasty.